joshuainovero/lib-Vartype/README.md

 - Operators are fully functional
 - It converts between any type of data
 - No data leakage in the process of convertion
+- Can be assigned to a new data type after being initialized
 - Multiply data types in a vector are well supported

+# Usage #
+## Declaring a variable ##
+Declare your variables by simply by defining the class "vartype" along with your desired variable name.